Sanrambo/project5-travel-app/README.md

 # Traveling App **"TRAVELER"**

-This repo the fina project "Travel App".
+This repo is the final project of FEND-Udacity; Travel App
 ## Overview

 In short, in this project user has to pick a destination "city" and deprature date and return date.
 Based on these infromation the used APIs gonns retrieve the needed data.